 Before pursuing the Formal Resolution Process, every reasonable effort should be made to constructively resolve conflict with students, faculty, staff, or administrators.
 The person impacted should keep a written log that can aid in later investigation and resolution.
 Whenever possible and safe, the problematic behavior, conflict or misconduct should first be discussed by the impacted person and the person engaged in the problematic behavior, conflict, or misconduct.
 Members of the College Community are encouraged to consult with Faculty, Staff, Deans, or Human Resources staff to discuss concerns and seek resolution through mediation.
 However, mediation is not used when violent behavior is involved, when the Title IX Coordinator determines a situation is otherwise not eligible, or if the parties are reluctant to participate in good faith.
 College officials will facilitate such conversations, upon request, and monitor them for safety.
 If informal efforts are unsuccessful, the formal resolution process may be initiated.
 Either party has the right to end the informal process and begin the formal process at any time prior to resolution.

 Through this method, a designated College official reviews the information related to a complaint, determines whether or not a respondent is responsible for each alleged violation, and issues appropriate sanction(s) for any findings of responsibility.
 This is the most common form of complaint resolution, and a Student Affairs Staff member will serve as the administrative hearing officer for most cases.
-The Vice President of Student Affairs may also designate additional hearing officers and may serve as a hearing officer.
+The Vice President for College and Community Engagement may also designate additional hearing officers and may serve as a hearing officer.

 In this method, a student is informed of the opportunity and deadline to meet with the hearing officer to: